 “A libationary ode and discourse on the vagaries and complexities of beer and ale sampling, fraught with wit, perspicacity, and genuine appreciation for the subject.”

-This humble guide attempts to compare and contrast a great sampling of microbrewed and macrobrewed beers and ales on the market, offering easy to read reviews and handy observations of a fine cross-section of more than 4,500 brews my pal Al Gutierrez and I consumed and rated since 1997.
+This humble guide attempts to compare and contrast a great sampling of microbrewed and macrobrewed beers and ales on the market, offering easy to read reviews and handy observations of a fine cross-section of more than 14,500 brews consumed and rated since 1997.

 Ever since Samuel Adams and other microbreweries popped up in the ‘80s, the American marketplace has expanded, saturating distributors, liquor stores, and grocery shelves with a wide assortment of different beer and ale styles from all over the globe.
 Only limited imports (Heineken, Molson, Lowenbrau, Beck, etc.) were available for consumption in the United States during the ‘70s, when only limited bad to fair macrobrews (listed in the Beerscum section) ruled the country.
 Whereas there were over 2,000 American breweries vying for attention in 1900, the aftereffect of prohibition dropped that number to less than twenty.
 By 1980, there were still only sixty breweries, but thanks to President Carter, home brewing was legalized on October 14, 1978, bringing about the microbrew revolution.
 There are now over 1,400 breweries in the States.
 As better European beers and ales were allowed to surface in America, many local independent microbrewers popped up, becoming more experimental with varied recipes.
 Nowadays, America has no problem keeping up with, and often surpassing, international brews.